 Pound sign

-Based on a 4-bed detached home a ground source heat pump for this size would cost around £13,000 to install.
-For smaller properties that are well-insulated and terraced though, for example, this cost could be nearly half.
-It’s worth getting a specialist in to quote for you before investigating this route further as the soil in your garden may be prohibitive even if the cost isn’t.
+Based on a 4-bed detached home, a ground source heat pump for this size would cost around £13,000 to install.
+For smaller properties that are well-insulated and terraced, for example, this cost could be nearly half.
+It’s worth getting a specialist to quote for you before investigating this route further, as the soil in your garden may be prohibitive even if the cost isn’t.

 Why you should consider a ground source heat pump